Ghezzi & Brian

 Ghezzi & Brian is an Italian motorcycle engineering firm and manufacturer based in Missaglia.

 History

-Ghezzi & Brian was founded in 1995 by Giuseppe Ghezzi and Bruno (Brian) Saturno to develop racing motorcycles using twin-cylinder engines.
+Ghezzi & Brian was founded in 1995 or 1996 by Giuseppe Ghezzi and Bruno (Brian) Saturno, both former racers, to develop racing motorcycles using twin-cylinder engines.

-Starting in 1999, the company began to also sell motorcycles for street use.
+Starting in 1999, the company began to sell motorcycles for street use.
 A fundamental characteristic of all the Ghezzi & Brian machines is sportiness and personality derived from Moto Guzzi V layout twin-cylinder engines.

 Models

 The first model put in production is the SuperTwin 1100, derived from the Championship 1996 machine.

-The Furia is a "sport naked".
+The Furia was called "close to streetfighter perfection" in a Motorcycle.com review.

-The Pro-Thunder has been developed exclusively for the participation in the American A.M.A.
+The Pro-Thunder has been developed exclusively for participation in the American A.M.A.
 Championship.
 It has a Moto Guzzi 1225 cc motor.

-The latest model, introduced in 2004, is the Fionda.
+The Fionda was introduced in 2004.

+In 2024, the firm introduced the Monza, a Moto Guzzi V11 kit optionally including a new swingarm and high compression pistons.

 Engineering and tuning

-Ghezzi & Brian are active, beyond as motorcycle manufacturer, also as:
+Ghezzi & Brian are active, beyond being a motorcycle manufacturer, also as: